hmil/tslint-override/README.md

 ### Enforcing a new line in the fixer

-If you want the fixer to put a new line after the tag use hte `fixer-break-line-after` option.
+If you want the fixer to put a new line after the tag use the `new-line-after-decorators-and-tags` option.

 ```json
 {